Your trusted source for computer chess information!

 – Draw claims from the opponent are not supported.
 Myrddin does, however, claim all draws by rule, as well as checkmate.

-– There is enough winboard support to play games on ICS.
+– There is enough Winboard support to play games on ICS.
 But without support for “draw” I'm sure there are some scary loopholes and/or exploits.

 – Logfiles will be in the “logs” folder below the folder where you ran Myrddin.
 The output of the log is not very interesting – just PV output and communication reality-check stuff.
+If you are running Myrddin with multiple CPUs, there will be one logfile for each process.

-Tournament Highlights
+(Very Old) Tournament Highlights

 ChessWar XIV